straw-hat-team/adr/src/adrs/6310044131/README.md

 Compound alternatives were considered and each carries a wart:
-`parent_id` does not say which parent; `parent_container` reintroduces the OCI collision; `parent_node` and `parent_folder` introduce vocabulary the placement ADR does not use.
-The ambiguity a compound would prevent does not occur in practice: ambiguity lives inside a single schema, and no schema carries both placement and unqualified kinship.
+`parent_id` does not say which parent; `parent_container` reintroduces the OCI collision; `parent_folder` introduces vocabulary the hierarchy ADR does not use; and `parent_node`, though it now uses the right word, says in the field name what the field's type already says.
+The ambiguity a compound would prevent does not occur in practice: ambiguity lives inside a single schema, and no schema carries both a hierarchy position and unqualified kinship.

 ## Resolution